 In March 2020, the Company entered into an "at-the-market" ("ATM") equity offering sales agreement (the "March 2020 ATM Agreement") with Stifel Nicolaus & Company, Inc. ("Stifel") to sell shares of the Company's common stock for aggregate gross proceeds of up to \$35 million, from time to time, through an ATM equity offering program under which Stifel would act as sales agent.
-As of March 31, 2021, the Company sold 1,824,901 shares of common stock under the March 2020 ATM Agreement for proceeds of approximately \$34.3 million, net of commissions paid, but excluding estimated transaction expenses.
+As of June 30, 2021, the Company sold 1,824,901 shares of common stock under the March 2020 ATM Agreement for proceeds of approximately \$34.3 million, net of commissions paid, but excluding estimated transaction expenses.
 Due to the issuance and sale of all the shares of common stock available for sale, the March 2020 ATM Agreement terminated in accordance with its terms.

 In June 2020, the Company entered into an ATM equity offering sales agreement with Stifel (the "June 2020 ATM Agreement") to sell shares of the Company's common stock for aggregate gross proceeds of up to \$40 million, from time to time, through an ATM equity offering program under which Stifel acts as sales agent.
 The June 2020 ATM Agreement will terminate upon the earliest of (a) the sale of \$40 million of shares of the Company's common stock pursuant to the June 2020 ATM Agreement or (b) the termination of the June 2020 ATM Agreement by the Company or Stifel.
-As of March 31, 2021, the Company sold 1,192,000 shares of common stock under the June 2020 ATM Agreement for proceeds of approximately \$22.4 million, net of commissions paid, but excluding transaction expenses.
+During the three months ended June 30, 2021, the Company sold 907,700 shares of common stock under the June 2020 ATM Agreement for proceeds of approximately \$10.4 million, net of commissions paid, but excluding transaction expenses.
+As of June 30, 2021, the Company sold an aggregate 2,099,700 shares of common stock under the June 2020 ATM Agreement for proceeds of approximately \$32.7 million, net of commissions paid, but excluding transaction expenses.